Guillaume-Helbecque/GPU-accelerated-tree-search-Chapel/README.md

 The [chpl_config](./chpl_config/) directory contains several Chapel environment configuration scripts.
 The latter can serve as templates and can be (and should be) adapted to the target system.

+**Note:** The code is implemented using Chapel 1.33.0 and is not expected to compile and run with older or newer versions.

 ### Compilation

 All the code is compiled using the provided makefiles.